PnS2018/pns2018.github.com/git-intro.md

 $ git fetch
 ```

 Branching is an important feature of Git.
 Initially, you have a default branch `master`.
 Say you want to add some feature / fix a bug to your project (e.g., let it say something funny, make sure it does not curse anyone).
-Generally, the idea is to make `master` branch as stable as possible.
+Generally, the idea is to make the `master` branch as stable as possible.
 You want to avoid any untested changes.
-So the way you do it is to create a branch where this branch has all the previous history.
+So the way you do it, is to create a branch where this branch has all the previous history.
 Your work on this branch will not affect the master branch.
 After you properly tested this new feature, you can then merge the changes to master branch.

 To create a new branch, use: